Skip to Content

 The local pawn shop is actually where my ring came from!
 I had never been to a pawn shop before, and it was amazing.
 It looked just like a jewelry store.
 They had so much to offer.
 Tons of glass counters, mirrors, and attendants to let you try anything on.

 They had an awesome selection of modern engagement rings and vintage rings.
-I’ve always been drawn to vintage and untraditional stones, but it was nice to see a large selection of both.
+I’ve always been drawn to vintage and untraditional stones, but it was nice to see a large selection of both while we shopped for our ethical engagement ring.

 antique stores: